redhat-ai-services/ai-accelerator/components/operators/openshift-ai/instance/components/components-serving-trustyai/README.md

-# components-serving
+# components-serving-trustyai

 ## Purpose
-This component is designed help configure the serving specific components including the following items:
+This component is designed help configure the serving specific components for TrustyAI demo

-KServe
+KServe - set RawDeployment
-ModelMesh

 ## Usage